TomasVotruba/tomasvotruba.com/resources/posts/2021/2021-06-28-how-to-replace-single-node-with-two-nodes-in-abstract-syntax-tree.md

 ```

 And that's it!
-Now we've replaced the `Assign` node with two different `Assing`s ✅ .
+Now we've replaced the `Assign` node with two different `Assign`s ✅ .

 <br>